Penguin 2.0 Rolls Out: What It Might Mean for Reputation Management

 One blogger, for example, suggests that a company could buy to the top of Google for about $21,500.
 Unfortunately for these marketing pros, Google hates these so-called "black hat" techniques, and it works hard to keep them to a minimum.
 Recently, the company released its latest salvo in the quality-control market, Penguin 2.0, and it could have an impact on the way some reputation management companies do business.

 What is the internet saying about you?Find Out Now

 Penguin is a friendly-sounding name for the mathematical program that controls where pages appear in Google search results.
 According to Stat Search Analytics, these algorithms change all the time, due to user input and programming preferences, but Google tends to share the facts about their updates sporadically.
 Often, the company discusses them in the spring.

-This might seem to suggest that an update really isn’t a big deal at all, as Google might change these things all of the time.
-However, there’s reason to believe that this particular update is a little bigger than those in years past, and it could have a deeper impact.
+This might seem to suggest that an update really isn't a big deal at all, as Google might change these things all of the time.
+However, there's reason to believe the Penguin 2.0 update is a little bigger than those in years past, and it could have a deeper impact.

 Some reputation management companies might view these changes with fear and loathing.

 These companies excel at ranking high in Google search results because they bombard the web with low-quality writing that's stuffed with keywords.
 This work can push negative articles down in search results, and make clients seem just a little more reasonable and a little less unsavory.
 If these companies used spammy techniques, however, the articles they produced may have been caught in the new Google spam filters, and all of the muck they buried might be visible once more.